cea-hpc/modules/doc/source/module.rst

  modulefile error messages are recorded.
 With all these information, the sole cache file is evaluated to know what is available within modulepath.

+ See :ref:`Module cache` section for more details on module cache mechanism.

  .. only:: html

     .. versionadded:: 5.3